bahrus/custom-enhancements/README.md

         this.#internals = this.attachInternals();
         this.addEventListener('feature-added', e => {
             //opt in
-            //maybe this can be done by the platform, based on a static spported Features
+            //maybe this can be done by the platform, based on a static supported Features
             //property, as shown below
             if(!(e.target instanceof CommandCustomElementFeature)) return;
             e.target.internals = this.#internals;